-Erosion along the Ochlockonee River shoreline due to boat landing and improper visitor access has been a longstanding issue in the Main Day Use Area.
+As discussed in the previous section, erosion along the Ochlockonee River shoreline due to boat landing and improper visitor access has been a longstanding issue in the Main Day Use Area.
 This erosion has exposed a stretch of sandy shoreline, which only further attracts boaters to land their craft and improperly access the day use area facilities.
-To mitigate erosion and prevent continued improper access, shoreline restoration efforts should be implemented, and the existing floating dock should be expanded eastward towards the confluence of the Ochlockonee and Dead Rivers.
-This dock would serve the dual purpose of providing potential visitors with a formal area for boat parking while also acting as a protective buffer for the shoreline restoration process.
+To mitigate erosion and prevent continued improper access, shoreline restoration efforts should be implemented, and the existing metal ramps should be replaced with a floating dock expanding eastward towards the confluence of the Ochlockonee and Dead Rivers.
+This dock would serve the dual purpose of providing potential visitors with a formal area for boat docking while also acting as a protective buffer for the shoreline restoration process.
 Interpretive signage should be installed near eroded areas to communicate restoration efforts and the damage done by improper access.
-Cleats should also be added to the floating dock on the Dead River to accommodate boat mooring in that area of the park as well.
+Cleats should also be added to the floating dock on the Dead River to accommodate boat docking in that area of the park as well.
 Visitor use management strategies that should be implemented in this area include:

 - 1. Increase staff monitoring of area to discourage shoreline boat landing/anchoring. - 2.
 Develop metrics for assessing shoreline changes and visitor impacts. - 3.
 Install interpretive signage along eroded Ochlockonee River shoreline explaining damaging effects of erosion and ongoing restoration processes. - 4.
-Construct new floating dock with enough capacity to accommodate at least four parked boats. - 5.
+Prior to implementation, environmental impact analysis and hydraulic study and/or modeling of the impacts of a potential new dock should be conducted to ensure the dock will perform as intended. - 5.
+Construct new floating dock with enough capacity to accommodate at least four docked boats. - 6.
 Develop and implement low-impact shoreline restoration measures.
-This could include a combination of techniques such as native vegetation plantings, oyster reefs, such as riprap.
+This could include a combination of techniques such as native vegetation plantings, oyster reefs, or riprap.